spacelift-io/user-documentation/docs/vendors/cloudformation/getting-started.md

 ## Initial Setup

-Start by forking our CloudFormation example repository: [https://github.com/spacelift-io/cloudformation-example](https://github.com/spacelift-io/cloudformation-example)
+Start by forking our [CloudFormation example repository](https://github.com/spacelift-io/cloudformation-example)

 Looking at the code, you'll find that it creates two simple Lambda Functions in nested Stacks and a common API Gateway REST API, which provides access to both of them.